Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 .
 ## Edit the artist's porpoise.php file:
-Edit the artist's porpoise.php file (in our example here /public_html/artists/TamikoThiel/php/web/porpoise.php).
+Edit the artist's porpoise.php (in our example here /public_html/artists/TamikoThiel/php/web/porpoise.php).

-Make sure the line with the chdir command contains the file system location of the php directory created in the step above.
+Make sure the line with the **chdir** command contains the file system location of the php directory created in the step above.
 ```
 chdir("/home4/hhjtown/public_html/artists/TamikoThiel/php");
 ```